Pei-Tong/llm-zoomcamp-project/README.md

 ## How to execute it
 1. Type something about the movie you're searching for, including the "Title, Genre, Description, Director, or Actors".
-2. When there is the fit movie, it can provide some information about "Title, Genre, Description, Director, Actors, Year, Runtime (Minutes), Rating, Votes, Revenue (Millions), Metascore"
+2. When there is a suitable movie, besides "Title, Genre, Description, Director, Actors", it can also provide some information about "Year, Runtime (Minutes), Rating, Votes, Revenue (Millions), Metascore".

 ## Below is a preview of the application interface:
 ![Preview](Preview.png)